New to vaping? Start here!

 If you're looking to purchase a vape kit for the very first time, we recommend checking out our Your First Vape Kit page.
 We update it regularly with the latest and greatest vape devices that are designed to satisfy the urge for a cigarette, as well as being easy and simple to use.
 Most of them are pen-style devices, meaning they can fit easily into a pocket or handbag.
-For these starter kits, we recommend e-liquid from our Core, Baze or Baze VG ranges.
-The Core range is 50/50, the Baze range is 70% PG and the Baze VG range is 70% VG.
+For these starter kits, we recommend e-liquid from our Core range.
+The Core range is 50/50 PG/VG.
 Not sure what these terms mean?
 Check out section 5 for an explanation.
 Feeling confused?
-Get in touch and we'll help you find your perfect vape starter kit, or visit our London stores.
+Get in touch and we'll help you find your perfect vape starter kit.

 There are six main types of vape kit: cigalikes, open or refillable pod systems, closed or pre-filled pod systems, pen-style, sub-ohm pen style and box mod.
 Below are some examples of each type.

 Choosing an e-liquid flavour can also be difficult when there's so much choice so we've created our handy Flavour Finder tool to help you find your next favourite!

 3. What happens when you switch from smoking to vaping?